Designing Smarter Video Moments

-A good video strategy respects the moment a user is in.
+A good strategy respects the moment a user is in.
 Not every video belongs in a hero slot and not every story should be pushed upfront.
-The goal is to give users a quick emotional hook that earns their attention, not to overwhelm them before they see the value.
-This is where many homepages fail.
-They drop long videos into heavy players and expect an immediate commitment.
-A better approach is a lightweight loop that loads quickly and delivers a clear emotional cue in seconds.
+The goal is to create enough curiosity and value to earn a user's attention, then give them a clear path for what comes next.

-At Men’s Health we needed a clear way to organize a growing library of videos across fitness, fashion, health, food, and entertainment.
-The solution was a set of short color bumpers that opened every clip.
-Blue signaled fashion, orange signaled fitness, red signaled health, green covered food and drink, and yellow represented entertainment.
-Each bumper lasted about five seconds and instantly told the viewer what world they were entering.
+At Men's Health, we needed a clear way to organize a growing library of content spanning fitness, fashion, health, food, and entertainment.
+Rather than treating each video as a standalone asset, we created a simple system of color-coded bumpers that introduced every clip.
+Blue represented fashion, orange fitness, red health, green food and drink, and yellow entertainment.

 date published